Moicky/dynamodb/readme.md

 - 🔄 Will **retry** some operations (getItems, deleteItems) **up to 3 times** on unprocessed items
 - 🔒 When specifying an item using its keySchema, all additional attributes (apart from keySchema attributes from `initSchema` or `PK` & `SK` as default) will be removed to avoid errors
 - 👻 Will **use placeholders** to avoid colliding with [reserved words](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html) if applicable
+- 🌎 Supports globally defined default arguments for each operation

 ## Installation